rivethealth/slice-db/README.md

 Replace alphanumeric characters, preserve the type and case of characters.

+- `caseInsensitive` - Whether the value is case-insensitive
 - `unique` - Whether to generate a unique value

 ### composite